arduino/docs-content/content/hardware/03.nano/boards/nano-matter/tutorials/user-manual/content.md

 Once you have everything set up and running you will be able to monitor the Nano Matter temperature in Home Assistant:

 ![Nano Matter Temperature in Home Assistant](assets/home-assistant-temp.png)

+***Be aware that the Matter integration for Home Assistant is still in BETA, it can receive major updates and its functionality may vary between different vendors.***

 ### Arduino Cloud Set-Up